Brownster/asterisk-ivr/README.md

 🌟 Acknowledgments

     Inspired by modern conversational IVR systems.
-    Powered by the brilliant teams behind Asterisk, OpenAI, and Prometheus.
+    Powered by the brilliant teams behind Asterisk, OpenAI, Azure, and Prometheus.
-    Special thanks to our contributors and the open-source community for their ongoing support.

-Get ready to revolutionize your call flows with AI!
-Happy Coding! 🚀